FLORIDA OSTEOPATHIC MEDICAL ASSOCIATION A Florida Not - for- Profit Corporation Bylaws – 2022 (Revised 9/24/2022)

 Out of State Members shall have voice, but shall not have vote and shall not hold office.
 They will receive the publications of the Association, and may attend the state conventions at the active member rate.

-(j) Retired / Inactive Members shall be graduates of an approved AOA accredited colleges of osteopathic medicine, reside in Florida, but not practice osteopathic medicine and surgery.
+(j) Retired /Inactive Members shall be graduates of a COCA accredited college of osteopathic medicine, reside in Florida, but not practice osteopathic medicine and surgery.
 Retired / Inactive Members shall have voice, but shall not have vote.

 Inactive Members may be granted membership by a majority vote of the Board of Trustees who are present and voting at any regularly scheduled meeting.
 They shall receive the publications of the Association and may attend the state conventions at the member fee.